 You see I came into the King family in a box with “some assembling required” WELL!! knowing what I know NOW about paw, and realizing that he was an “off the wall” character who loved pushing the envelope, if you will.
 I think OF COURSE he accepted me!
 How could he resist such a challenge?
 There were times I think he would shine a light on me JUST to rattle some cages.

 Both of my “dad’s” have helped me see the “good” in circumstances,

 and in myself when I couldn’t see it.

-So you see, when I lost my father in law to cancer in March 2017, I struggled to see “THE GOOD.”
-Because he was more than a father in law to me, he was a mentor and dear friend.
+When I lost my father in law to cancer in March 2017, I struggled to see “THE GOOD.”
+Because John was more than a father in law to me, he was a mentor and dear friend.

 When you lose someone who is very dear and special to you, or you experience a life altering tragedy, it challenges you and changes you in unexplainable ways.

 When I was in that time of mourning and trying to make sense of it all, I found this quote by my father in law.
 Reading his quote you’ll catch a glimpse of who he was, and see that even from the grave, “father John” is pushing me outside my comfort zone and challenging me grow.

 and incalculable loss.

 On some levels, life will become easier, but the fact is, you’ll weather one crisis only to meet another.

 Life will never become void of pain, discouragement